-- Follow the Operating Instructions from Section 9 to start the boiler.
+- Follow the Lighting/Operating Instructions from Section 8 or 9 to start the boiler.
 Remove boiler jacket door and note the gas valve manufacturer and model number.
-Use only the operating instruction which applies to this gas valve (see Table 5. page 30).
-(The operating instruction label on the boiler provides the same information.) - See Section 6c if boiler fails to start.
+Use only the lighting/operating instruction which applies to this gas valve (see Table 5, page 30).
+(The lighting instruction label on the boiler provides the same information.) - See Section 6c if boiler fails to start.